premiering/soundaim/README.md

-# 🎶🎮 soundaim
+# soundaim
-A 3D rhythm game, where you aim at notes to the beat
+a 3D rhythm game based on Sound Space

 ## Try it out
 You can download the project and try it on Windows, Linus, Mac, and compile it for even more.